• Thomas Kanitz began his musical studies at the age of 17 years with Prof. Mirko Dorner at the Staatliche Hochschule für Musik

 • Since he finished his engagement in Africa Thomas Kanitz started teaching students of the "Afghanistan National Institute of Music"

-as well as the conductors of the very popular "only female orchestra" ZOHRA from Kabul.
+as well as the conductors of the very popular "only female orchestra" ZOHRA from Kabul/Afghanistan

-• In collaboration with "Musicians without Borders" he went teaching young musicians from refugee camps in Palestine within
+• In collaboration with "Musicians without Borders" he spent 2017 some weeks in Bethlehem giving Masterclasses for

-the 2017 Summer Workshop of "Sounds of Palestine" in Bethlehem.
+young musicians during the Summer Workshop of "Sounds of Palestine"

 Copyright © All Rights Reserved